AdixPlaysGames/HiStrux/README.md

 <p style="text-align: justify;">
 </p>

 HiStrux's **reConstruct** module enables the enrichment of results by incorporating an additional variable: the assignment vector to interphase stages.
-By extracting data using the **eXtract** module, you can create various models, including classifiers for interphase stages. **CycleSort** is one such proposal, and below is a complete example implementation:
+By extracting data using the **eXtract** module, you can create various models, including classifiers for interphase stages. **CycleSort** is one such proposal, and below is an example implementation:

 ```python
 import numpy as np